kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/README.md

     make flux-apply-helm
     ```

 ### Adding New Kustomization

-1. Go to `./resources` directory and create folder containing your manifests.
+1. Go to `./resources` directory and create a new folder containing your manifests.
 2. Open `./hack/flux-update.bash` in your editor of choice.
 3. Find `kustomizations` variable.
 It contains a list of kustomizations to generate.
+Each element of list corresonds to directory inside `./resources` folder.
-4. Extend the kustomization list with the name of folder created in the first step.
+4. Extend the kustomization list with the name of folder you created in the first step.
 5. Regenerate kustomizations by running: `make flux-update`
 6. Commit your changes and wait for your resources to appear in the cluster.
+You can use `flux get ks <kustomization-name>` to monitor state.

 ### Adding New Helm Release